outcastpixel/speechtoy/README.md

-#speechtoy
+# speechtoy
-of a voice synthesizer originally written by David Lucas for the Amiga and provided on Fred Fish Disk 1.
+Homage ports of a voice synthesizer originally written by David Lucas for the Amiga and provided on Fred Fish Disk 1.